 ServicePower’s customer portal aims to maximize customer engagement and deliver communication to help improve visibility across the service life cycle.

-However, it is also equipped to protect customer’s information.
+However, it is also equipped to protect customers’ information.
 ServicePower is a pioneer in true multi-tenant cloud hosting software, launching ServiceOperations in 2004.
-It is also understood that the most important element to any cloud hosted solution is the security offered and managed by the hosting provider, so that you can be confident that photos, customer data and any other proprietary information is safe and secure.
+It is also understood that the most important element of any cloud-hosted solution is the security offered and managed by the hosting provider so that you can be confident that photos, customer data, and any other proprietary information are safe and secure.

 During uncertain times in the market, it is of the utmost importance that you make your consumers feel secure in your business.
 Here are tangible ways to help mitigate worry in your consumer base:1.
 Provide flexible scheduling

 In a time where every day is uncertain, it is helpful to be able to provide flexibility to your customers as well as your workers.
-Being able to use an IoT device to reschedule visits and check for updates or potential system failures can make people feel safe and cared for.2.
+With servitization, customers can use IoT devices to reschedule visits and check for updates or potential system failures can make people feel safe and cared for.2.
 Have a Secure Consumer Portal

 The ability for both customers and technicians to access information at the tip of their fingertips is essential in times of uncertainty.
-A web-based portal has the ability to deliver full self-service to consumers to schedule appointments, track technician ETA’s and equipment deliveries.
-It also has the ability to communicate with technicians in real time.3.
+A web-based portal has the ability to deliver full self-service to consumers to schedule appointments, and track technician ETA and equipment deliveries.
+It also has the ability to communicate with technicians in real-time.3.
 Invest in a Single IoT Solution

 Use a single IoT-enabled mobile workforce management solution to improve operations, lower costs, and provide the pinnacle of proactive customer service.
 Eliminate frustration for customers and field service techs by letting customers self-select the service that best fits their needs, automatically sync the best-fit contractors through strategic workforce management tools, and ensure availability of parts through smart inventory management.